Is measles serious?

 How is measles spread or passed to others?

 Measles is spread by bodily fluids - drops of saliva from the mouth, mucus from the nose, coughing or sneezing, and tears from the eyes.
-The measles virus can also float in the air for up to 2 hours after someone with measles coughs or sneezes indoors.
+The measles virus can also float in the air for up to one hour after someone with measles coughs or sneezes indoors.
 Someone who breathes air containing the measles virus can get measles.
 People with measles can spread the disease to others from 4 days before the rash starts (before they know they have the disease), through 4 days after the rash begins.